fabriciovergara/react-native-workers/README.md

         componentDidMount () {
             //Create using default worker port (8082)
             this.worker = new Worker();

+            //Create worker pointing to custom one
+            this.worker2 = new Worker(8083);

             //Add listener to receve messages
             this.worker.onmessage = message => this.setState({